eneroh/go/README.md

 ## notes
 * store the memory address of a value using pointers but disallows pointer arithmatic which causes serious issues
 * concurrency with go routines, functions that run at the other time as other functions by utilizing multiple threads on a cpu
+* UTF-8 encoding meaning characters outside the vanilla ascii characters are considered 2 characters
+* To ensure you get the correct character count for item outside regular ascii characters fmt(printLn(utf8.RuneCountInString("<special symbol>"))
+* best practice: be clear with the type

 ## syntax
 * File must end in .go i.e. hello.go